Bernard Jarre

 Bernard Jarre (or Garves) (died 1328) was a French Cardinal in the period of the Avignon papacy.

 Biography

-He was born at Sainte-Livrade in the diocese of Agen and was a relative of Pope Clement V. From 1307 he is attested as archdeacon of Coutances.
-On 19 December 1310 Clement V appointed him cardinal-deacon of S. Agata; he was one of at least seven relatives of this pope promoted by him to the cardinalate.
-He participated in the papal conclave, 1314-1316.
+He was born at Sainte-Livrade in the diocese of Agen and was a relative of Pope Clement V. From 1307, he is attested as archdeacon of Coutances.
+On 19 December 1310, Clement V appointed him cardinal-deacon of S. Agata; he was one of at least seven relatives of this pope promoted by him to the cardinalate.
+He participated in the 1314–1316 papal conclave.
 New Pope John XXII promoted him to the rank of cardinal-priest of S. Clemente on 18 December 1316.
 He died at Avignon.